Ron Kenoly: Biography

-Ron Kenoly and Candy were the first act signed to Semper's Inner City label.
-Their "Lovely Weekend" single was a massive success selling close to 200,000 copies.
-"The two of them came and sang the song at my house and I knew straight away I wanted to sign them," explains Semper.
-"We recorded it at CBA (Clark Brown Audio) recording studio in the Crenshaw district of Los Angeles in 1972.
+Kenoly and Candy Rae were the first act signed to George Semper's Inner City label.
+Semper remarked on their signing "The two of them came and sang the song at my house, and I knew straight away I wanted to sign them."
+Their single "Lovely Weekend", recorded in 1972 at Clark Brown Audio studio in Crenshaw, Los Angeles sold nearly 200,000 copies.

-A&M Records boosted his success with R&B. The label executives changed his name to Ron Keith.
-He made R&B hits such as 'I Betcha I'll Get Ya', 'Soul Vaccination', and (in 1975) 'Can't Live Without You'.

-Some years later, he decided to drop R&B music and devote himself to a Christian life.
-He tried for four years to get a gospel record deal.
-In 1983, he released a custom-made album, You Ought to Listen to This.
-It was a project known around Kenoly's community (not internationally released).
+Kenoly later stopped recording secular music and spent four years attempting to get a gospel record deal.
+In 1983, he released his first Christian album, You Ought to Listen to This.
 Kenoly eventually started leading praise and worship for other pastors such as Jack Hayford and Lester Sumrall.
-This caught the attention of evangelist Mario Murillo, who introduced him to Pastor Dick Bernal, the founder of Jubilee Christian Center.
-Ron Kenoly became the church's music minister in 1987.
+This caught the attention of evangelist Mario Murillo, who introduced him to Pastor Dick Bernal, the founder of Jubilee Christian Center in San Jose, California.

+Kenoly began working as a full-time Christian minister in 1985 as Jubilee Christian Center's worship leader, focusing on leading worship services.
+In 1987, he was ordained and installed as Music Pastor, becoming head of the church's music department.
+In 1993, Kenoly was named Jubilee Christian Center's Ambassador of Music.
+He began consulting churches across the United States on developing their music departments.
+In 1996, Kenoly received his Doctorate in Ministry of Sacred Music.

+In 1999, Kenoly moved to Central Florida where he continues to travel, speak, sing, teach and record.
+Kenoly has also written a few books, including one with Pastor Dick Bernal.